rern/MI_Router3_Padavan_installation/README.md

 - Type **Q** `(Q)uit` or keep it running

 ## Prepare Mi Router
-(For Chinese language, use thses for guessing)
+(For Chinese language, use these for guessing)
 - Download Mi's overwritable firmware: [miwifi_r3_all_55ac7_2.11.20.zip](https://www.dropbox.com/s/r09dl0or4z2iyxh/miwifi_r3_all_55ac7_2.11.20.zip?dl=1)
 - Extract and flash to the router